 In certain circumstances, you, as an Etsy shop owner, can cancel an order.
+For example, you may cancel an order if the buyer fails to pay, if both you and the buyer agree to cancel the transaction prior to shipment, if you can’t complete the transaction, if the item was lost in transit, or if the buyer returned the item.
 When you cancel an order, Etsy refunds your transaction fee.
-You may want to cancel an order if the buyer fails to pay, if both you and the buyer agree to cancel the transaction prior to shipment, if you cannot complete the transaction (for example, due to inventory problems), if the item was lost in the mail, or if the buyer returned the item to you.

-If you want to renew the listing for the item in question, do so before you cancel the order.
-Otherwise, you'll lose the listing description, images, and other information — and losing all that would be a drag.
-Also, if you want to leave feedback for the order, you need to do so before canceling it.
-After an order is canceled, you can't leave feedback for it.
+If you want to leave feedback for the order, you need to do so before canceling it.
+After an order is canceled, you can’t leave feedback for it.

 To cancel an order, follow these steps:

 Hover your mouse pointer over the Your Shop link that appears along the top of every Etsy page.

 Click Sold Orders in the list of options that appears.

 If the item has already been shipped, click the All Orders tab.

 Click the Receipt number link on the right side of the listing entry.

 A page containing information about the order opens.